 I’m a big fan of Chase Ultimate Rewards and I work very hard to keep my UR balance as healthy as possible.
-I use most of my points for transfers over to Hyatt where I enjoy booking some of the nicer hotels in the world, but with other transfer partners including United Airlines & Singapore Airlines, it’s hard not to find a very good use for the points that the Ink Business Preferred® Credit Card earns.
+I use most of my points for transfers over to Hyatt from where I usually book some of the nicer hotels in the world, but a large number of the other transfer partners, including United Airlines & Singapore Airlines, all also offer great ways to us the points that the Ink Business Preferred® Credit Card earns.

-One of the nicer (and possibly more useful) benefits that comes with the Ink Business Preferred® Credit Card is the cell phone protection benefit which offers up to $500 per claim (for theft or damage) to phones listed on the monthly cellphone bill paid with the card.*
+One of the nicer (and possibly more useful) benefits that come with the Ink Business Preferred® Credit Card is the cell phone protection benefit which offers up to $500 per claim (for theft or damage) to phones listed on the monthly cell phone bill paid with the card.*

 Even if you don’t need a lot of the card’s other benefits, at just $95 per year this card could be considered worth it for the cell phone protection alone.

 *A claim can be made for up to $600 but as all claims are subject to a $100 excess, the net maximum claim is $500.

 Unlike a lot of credit cards, the Ink Business Preferred® Credit Card offers cardholders primary auto rental cover as long as the rental company’s collision insurance is declined, the rental is for business purposes, and the entire rental cost is charged to the card.